Mind Codex® Time Management

 Determine your motives on the basis of your biostructure and then define your goals and self-management for more success in your professional life.
 You will be given tools to structure your daily routine even better and at the same time reduce stress factors and facilitate your project planning.

-The pressure to succeed grows and so does the longing for satisfaction.
+The pressure to succeed is growing and so is the longing for satisfaction.
 Both - satisfaction and success - can be achieved through modern individual self- and time management.
-The only prerequisite is knowledge of one's own personality structure.
+The only prerequisite is the knowledge of your own personality structure.

-"Success is always the way and degree to which goals are achieved," says Dr. Eva Brandt.
-The contents cover beside the personal time analysis likewise a perspective on more effectiveness than manager and high-level personnel.
-Not only the working off of To Do lists or the principles of the priority stand in the area, but rather the use of the own potential.
+"Success is always the type and degree of goal achievement," says Dr. Eva Brandt.
+In addition to personal time analysis, the content also includes a perspective on greater effectiveness as a manager and leader.
+The focus is not only on working off to-do lists or the principles of priority, but rather on using one's own potential.

-- use personal instruments instead of bending over constraints
+- Use personal tools instead of bowing to constraints